hyeongikas/DSD/README.md

 ## License
 --------

-DSD is licensed under the MIT License.
+DSD is licensed under the BSD 3-Clause License.
 See `LICENSE` for details.

 <a name="acknowledgments"></a>